* Updated January 2016

 - Take lots of family pictures after his ceremony.
 Think of the way you will be dressed for graduation as far as pictures are concerned.
 He will graduate in his dress uniform so dressing nicer is encouraged.
 You may actually have a very limited amount of time with him after the ceremony so make sure not to delay when taking pictures of him and his buddies.

-- Take pictures of him with his buddies and always offer to take pictures of the soldier who doesn't have family and friends there to support him.
+- Help out other graduates.
+Take pictures of him with his buddies and always offer to take pictures of the soldier who doesn’t have family and friends there to support him.
 Parents and other family members who were not able to attend the ceremony will be grateful for your generosity in taking pictures of their soldiers.

-- Arrive back on post early to ensure he is not late for any formations that happen after graduation or when he arrives at his next training location.
+- The early bird catches the worm.
+Arrive back on post early to ensure he is not late for any formations that happen after graduation or when he arrives at his next training location.
 He will be making his first impression on new instructors and it is important that he is not singled out before his next phase of training even begins.